Beans

 Gold Jacob’s Cattle – 85 days dry.
 A beautiful golden splashed strain of the classic maroon Jacob’s Cattle.
 Early, dependable & dries down easily.

-Gysi – 80 days.
-Early and productive, medium-sized ochre flat bean.
+Gysi – 80 days dry.
+Early and productive, medium-sized ochre flat bean, which is both tasty & very easy to grow.
 Originally from Werner Gysi of Enderby, BC.

 Ireland Creek Annie 90 days dry.
 Originally introduced into Canada in 1920’s.
 Very early, for cool season & disease resistant.
 Mustard coloured beans have a fine flavour & make their own thick sauce.

-Light Red Kidney 90 days dry.
-90 days dry.
-Nice quality cooking bean with thin, shiny skin that stays firm when cooked, but with a creamy texture & mild flavour.
-Perfect for chili & bean salads recipes.
-Easy to grow & to harvest on medium sized plants with a high yield.
-Adapted to wet, cool climates.
+Light Red Kidney – 90 days dry.
+Nice quality cooking bean with thin, shiny skin that stays firm when cooked, but has a creamy texture & mild flavour.
+Perfect for chili & bean salad recipes.
+Easy to grow & harvest on medium sized plants with a high yield & well adapted to wet cool climates.

 Littlefield’s Special – 90-95 days.
 Rare dry bean for short growing seasons.
 Grows in most conditions & produces good yields of kidney shaped white beans that are splashed with black.
 Rich taste makes it good for soups & stews.
 25 seeds/pkt.